The prismatic realization functor for Shimura varieties of abelian type: The Tannakian framework for prismatic -gauges F-gauges

 \begin{defn} For a quasi-syntomic $p$-adic formal scheme $\mf{X}$, the category $\GFGauge(\mf{X})$ of \emph{prismatic $F$-gauges with $\mc{G}$-structure over $\mf{X}$} is the category of $\mathcal{G}$-objects in $\FGauge(\mf{X})$. \end{defn}

-\paragraph*{Prismatic $F$-gauges in terms of formal stacks} We would like to compare the above-defined notion of a prismatic $F$-gauge with $\mc{G}$-structure to that which implicitly appears in \cite{BhattNotes} and \cite{Drinfeld}.
+\paragraph*{Prismatic $F$-gauges in terms of formal stacks} We now compare Definition \ref{defn:prismatic-F-gauges-with-G-structure-Rees-algebras} to the notion of a prismatic $F$-gauge with $\mc{G}$-structure which implicitly appears in \cite{BhattNotes}.
 Throughout this section we fix a bounded $p$-adic formal scheme $\mf{X}$.